Fluxboi/Fluxboi.github.io/README.md

 Our vision is to **connect biology across scales** — from genes and metabolites to organisms and ecosystems — through **systems biology, bioenergetics, and metabolic modelling**.
 We bridge **fundamental research** with **applied innovation**, addressing challenges in **health, sustainable resources, and astrobiology**.

 The lab’s projects span multiple frontiers of biology:
-- **Mitochondria and chlorplast Coordination in *Euglena gracilis*** to depict the bioenergetic synergy and metabolic adaptation
+- **Mitochondria and chloroplast coordination in *Euglena gracilis*** to depict the bioenergetic synergy and metabolic adaptation
 - **Metabolic modelling of *Euglena gracilis*** for carbon capture, bioactive compounds, and industrial biofactory applications
 - **PM2.5–cancer cell interactions**, using multi-omics to understand oxidative stress, metabolic rewiring, and therapy resistance
 - **Fermentation science**, developing new processes and microbial strategies for high-value fermented beverages